Pronink/vegansWay/README.md

 Modifications (New names overwrite older ones):
 - Pink tulip → Cat nip
 - Azure bluet → Wool plant

 Additions (new names):
 - Wool cap
 - Wool tunic
 - Wool pants
 - Wool boots

-Note: The item name changes when items are in ground.
+Note: The item name changes when items are in ground or when the item is crafted.